February 02, 2026

 Generally, plastic waste, electronic waste such as discarded mobiles, laptops, batteries, and steel waste from steel utensils and glass are derived from households.

-Machinery waste and packaging waste generated in agriculture and syringes, medicines, and different equipment from hospitals are considered non-biodegradable.
+Machinery waste and packaging waste generated in agriculture, syringes, medicines, and different equipment from hospitals are considered non-biodegradable.

 Problems Caused by Non-biodegradable Waste